Media and Information Center

 - The New Yorker feature by Nathan Heller about the growing problem of social isolation and loneliness, incorporating research and personal accounts.

 - University of California San Francisco story on the innovative incorporation of art as medicine at the USCF Medical Center, giving historical perspective on the research on creative expression as healing, and discussing the specific problem of loneliness.

-- A 2009 study on the the physical and mental health effects of social isolation, including social disconnectedness and perceived isolation.
+- A 2009 study on the physical and mental health effects of social isolation, including social disconnectedness and perceived isolation.

 - A 2013 CDC review on the substantial increase of suicide among adults since 1999, with deaths from suicide surpassing deaths from motor vehicle crashes.

 - A 2012 study on loneliness and health in older adults, which followed two thousand American adults over six years, and found an increased mortality risk with loneliness.